 Receiving an ASD diagnosis as an adult could mean a greater understanding of yourself and how you relate to the world.
 And it can help you learn how to better work with your strengths and strengthen areas of your life that are challenging.

 Getting diagnosed can help you gain a different perspective on your childhood.
 It can also help those around you to understand and empathize more with your unique characteristics.

 Better understanding the set of challenges you face can help you find new and inventive ways to work with or around those challenges.
-You can also work with your clinician and your family to seek treatments that may be right for you.
+You can also work with your clinician and your family to seek support that may be right for you.

 Some possibilities include: